mdn/content/files/en-us/web/api/storage_api/storage_quotas_and_eviction_criteria/index.md

 ## How browsers separate data from different websites?

-Browsers store the data from websites in different places to reduce risks of user being tracked across the web.
+Browsers store the data from websites in different places, also called buckets, to reduce risks of user being tracked across the web.
 In most cases, browsers manage stored data _per origin_.

 The term _{{Glossary("origin")}}_ is therefore important to understand this article.
 An origin is defined by a scheme (such as HTTPS), a hostname, and a port.
 For example, `https://example.com` and `https://example.com/app/index.html` belong to the same origin because they have the same scheme (`https`), hostname (`example.com`), and default port.